Last Seen Wearing (Dexter novel): Adaptations

 The 1988 television adaptation for the Inspector Morse television series had several differences from the novel.
 Valerie's last name was Craven, her father was a prominent builder, and she had only been missing for a few months.
 The school deputy head Baines was a woman.
 David Acum lived in Reading rather than Caernarfon.
 Headmaster Phillipson was the lover of Valerie's mother, not Valerie, and he was the murderer of Baines.
 Valerie returned to her parents' home at the end of the episode.
-The cast included John Thaw as Chief Inspector Morse, Kevin Whately as Sergeant Lewis, Peter McEnery as Donald Phillipson, Fiona Mollison as Shelia Phillipson, Glyn Houston as George Craven, Frances Tomelty as Gwen Craven, Suzanne Bertish as Cheryl Baines, Melissa Simmonds as Valerie Craven, and James Grout as Chief Superintendent Strange.
+The cast included John Thaw as Chief Inspector Morse, Kevin Whately as Sergeant Lewis, Peter McEnery as Donald Phillipson, Suzanne Bertish as Cheryl Baines, Glyn Houston as George Craven, Frances Tomelty as Gwen Craven, Fiona Mollison as Shelia Phillipson, Melissa Simmonds as Valerie Craven, James Grout as Chief Superintendent Strange, Elizabeth Hurley as Julia, and Julia Sawalha as Rachel.

 The character of Donald Phillipson also appears in the novel Service of All the Dead, although the books were adapted in reverse order for television and Phillipson's fate is very different.

 In 1994 the BBC Radio 4 play Last Seen Wearing was adapted from the novel by Guy Meredith and directed by Ned Chaillet.
 It starred John Shrapnel as Morse and Robert Glenister as Lewis.
 It also featured Miles Anderson, Donald Sumpter, Terence Edmond, Tamsin Greig and Emily Woof.